 This makes the extensions to the Hyperview client feel like first-class features.

-In fact, I’ll let you in on a secret.
+In fact, we’ll let you in on a secret.

 Within the Hyperview client, standard components and actions are implemented the same way as custom components and actions!